UPDATED: 7 a.m. ET, Sept. 11, 2022

 The filmmakers later apologized for their inaccuracy, but Thomas, ever the patriot, just laughed it off, saying he didn’t want to “shed any negativity on what they were trying to show.”

 4) Just way too young to understand the evils of the world, three bright lights were permanently dimmed on 9/11: Asia Cottom, Rodney Dickens and Bernard Curtis Brown II —all age 11 —were on Flight 77 when it crashed into the Pentagon.
 The precocious youths had been handpicked to represent three middle schools in the Washington, D.C.-area and travel to the Channel Island National Marine Sanctuary near Santa Barbara, California, to participate in a National Geographic Society research project called “Sustainable Seas Expedition.”
 The children were accompanied by a teacher and two National Geographic representatives.
 Sadly, all of the passengers on that fateful flight would die.
 The children and their chaperones’ memories were honored when the then-mayor of Washington, D.C.— in conjunction with D.C. public schools, the Department of Parks and Recreation, the National Geographic Society, the Anacostia Watershed Society and the Earth Conservation Corp. — turned the islands of Kingman and Heritage into sanctuaries.

 7) And who could forget Marcy Borders?
 The dramatic image of her covered in soot from the fallen towers defined the 9/11 attacks.
-She died of stomach cancer in 2016 in an illness that may have been brought on by the toxic fumes emitted from the terror attacks that have been blamed for similar deaths in other survivors from that day, including hundreds of NYPD officers.
+She died of stomach cancer in 2016, an illness that may have been brought on by the toxic fumes emitted from the terror attacks.
+The illness is believed to be the blame for similar deaths in other survivors from that day including hundreds of NYPD officers.